-I am a freelance academic and writer based in Dumfries and Galloway, Scotland.
+I am an academic and writer based in Dumfries and Galloway, Scotland.
 My areas of interest are literature, landscape, and the history of place, with the natural world at the heart of everything I do.
-When I am not writing or researching you can find me pottering outside on the smallholding with the children and animals, or taking photographs.
+When I am not writing or researching you can find me outside on the smallholding with the children and animals, or taking photographs.

 Academic background